Find Cheap Homeowners Insurance Quotes in Your Area

-Mine subsidence is generally defined as the movement in the ground— lateral or vertical — caused from the sinking, shifting or collapsing of man-made underground mines.
-The types of mines causing subsidence may include coal, clay, limestone and fluorspar mines.
-The risk is generally concentrated in parts of the country with large numbers of homes positioned near abandoned coal mines such as in Pennsylvania and Illinois.
+Mine subsidence is generally defined as ground movement — lateral or vertical — caused from the sinking, shifting or collapsing of man-made underground mines.
+The types of mines that cause subsidence may include coal, clay, limestone or fluorspar.
+The risk is generally concentrated in parts of the country with high numbers of homes positioned near abandoned coal mines, such as in Pennsylvania and Illinois.

 Importantly, mine subsidence only refers to movements in the ground caused by man-made structures.
 If lateral or vertical ground movement is caused by an earthquake, landslides, soil erosion or some other natural phenomenon, this is not considered mine subsidence.

-- Appurtenances: If appurtenances — fences, patios, driveways and other permanently affixed structures — are damaged in the same mine subsidence episode that damaged the structure of your home, those losses are covered for up to 10% of your overall coverage limit.
+- Appurtenances: If appurtenances — fences, patios, driveways and other permanently affixed structures — are damaged in the same mine subsidence episode that damages the structure of your home, those losses are covered for up to 10% of your overall coverage limit.

-- Policy deductible: The amount of the estimated damage the policyholder will have to cover out of pocket when making a claim.
+- Policy deductible: the amount of the estimated damage the policyholder must cover out of pocket when making a claim.
 The deductible is a fixed $250 for residential structures in Pennsylvania.

-- No contents coverage: In Pennsylvania and most other states' mine subsidence insurance policies, mine subsidence insurance will only cover the structure of your home, not your personal belongings.
+- No contents coverage: in Pennsylvania and in most other states, mine subsidence insurance only covers the structure of your home, not your personal belongings.

 In some cases, your homeowners insurance policy may already include mine subsidence coverage because of state requirements.
 For example, Illinois and Ohio require property insurers to automatically include the coverage in their policies in the states' most at-risk counties for mine subsidence.

 Regardless of your location, mine subsidence insurance is very affordable, with coverage much cheaper than a standard homeowners insurance policy.
 Costs may vary widely, however.